Skip to Content

 The full recipe with measurements is in the recipe card below.

-Step 1: Preheat the oven to 325°F (162°C) and combine one tablespoon of sweet paprika, salt, and pepper in a small bowl.
-Coat the beef with the mixture.
+Step 1: Preheat the oven to 325°F (162°C) and coat the beef with one tablespoon of sweet paprika, kosher salt, and black pepper.
+Cover and set it aside.

 Beef coated in the spice mixture.

-Step 2: Melt butter in a Dutch oven on low-medium heat.
-Add onion and cook until caramelized and softened.
+Step 2: Melt butter in a preheated Dutch oven on low-medium heat.
+Add the onion and cook until brown and caramelized, for 20-25 minutes.

 Onions cooking in butter in a dutch oven.